altfatterz/altfatterz.github.io/_posts/2016-05-07-application-events-with-spring.md

 tags: [springframework]
 ---

-In this post I would like to describe the awesome application event support provided by Spring Framework, which starting from version 4.2 got even better by introducing an annotation model to consume events, the possibility to publish any object as event not forcing to extend from `ApplicationEvent`.
+In this post I am looking into the awesome application event support provided by Spring Framework, which starting from version 4.2 got even better by introducing an annotation model to consume events, the possibility to publish any object as event not forcing to extend from `ApplicationEvent`.

-Application events are less used in real applications, but internally in Spring framework is used intensively. (see `ContextRefreshedEvent`, `RequestHandledEvent`, etc...)
+Application events are less used in real applications, but internally in Spring framework (`ContextRefreshedEvent`, `RequestHandledEvent`, etc...), but also in Spring Boot (`ApplicationStartedEvent`, `ApplicationEnvironmentPreparedEvent`, etc ...) are used intensively.

 Basically the Spring `ApplicationContext` is capable to behave like an event bus which enables simple communication between Spring beans within the same `ApplicationContext`

 This is how we could define a consumer of `TodoCreatedEvent`s.